shuwn/TEV-Jetson_install_VizionViewer/README.md

 # TEV-Jetson_install_VizionViewer
-To create a scrvice that can install VizionViewer for Techxexion Nvidia TEK series.
+To create a service that can install VizionViewer for TechNexion Nvidia TEK series.